anyuzx/Prongs/src/contents/posts/2016-04-16-learn-lammps.md

   double masstotal;
 ```

 You can see there is a overal structure in the above code `class A : public B`.
-This basically means that our derived class A will inherit all the public and protected member of class B. More details can be found [here](http://www.tutorialspoint.com/cplusplus/cpp_inheritance.htm), [here](http://stackoverflow.com/questions/374399/why-do-we-actually-need-private-or-protected-inheritance-in-c/374423#374423) and [here](http://stackoverflow.com/questions/860339/difference-between-private-public-and-protected-inheritance)
+This basically means that our derived class A will inherit all the public and protected member of class B [^1][^2][^3].

 Next, we declare two types of member of our derived class, `public` and `private`. `public` is the member we want the other code can access to and `private` is the member which is only used in the derived class scope.
 Now let's look at the public class member.
 Note that there is no type declaration of class member `ComputeGyration` and `~ComputeGyration`.
 They are called [_Class Constructor_](http://www.tutorialspoint.com/cplusplus/cpp_constructor_destructor.htm) and [_Class Destructor_](http://www.tutorialspoint.com/cplusplus/cpp_constructor_destructor.htm).
 They are usually used to set up the initial values for certain member variables as we can see later in `compute_gyration.cpp`.
 Note that for some compute style such as `compute_msd.h`, the destructor is virtual, that is `virtual ~ComputeMSD` instead of just `~ComputeMSD`.
 This is because class `ComputeMSD` is also inherited by derive class `ComputeMSDNonGauss`.
 So you need to decalre the base destructor as being virtual.
 Look at this [page](http://stackoverflow.com/questions/461203/when-to-use-virtual-destructors) for more details.
 Now let's move forward.